enzbus/pyspqr/README.rst

     pip install pyspqr

-We publish compiled wheels in PyPI, `see here <https://pypi.org/project/pyspqr/#files>`__.
+We publish compiled wheels in PyPI for all the major platforms, including aarch64 Linux.
+`See here <https://pypi.org/project/pyspqr/#files>`__ for all platforms and architectures available.

+We use ABI3 reduced Python3 API and the newer Numpy2 ABI, so the wheels run on any Python greater or equal than 3.6 and both on Numpy 1 and 2.

-Wheels ship bundled with the latest version of SuiteSparse which we compile ourselves in CI/CD.
-They are linked to openBLAS on Linux and Windows and Accelerate on OSX.
-OpenMP is enabled on Linux builds and OSX aarch64 10.14 or greater (the other build, 10.10 or greater, does not have openMP).
+Wheels ship bundled with the latest version of SuiteSparse which we compile ourselves in CI/CD, for Linux and Mac.
+They are linked to openBLAS on Linux, Intel MKL on Windows, and Accelerate on Mac.
+OpenMP is enabled on Linux builds, Windows, and Mac aarch64 10.14 or greater.
+We also have another build for Mac aarch64 with more retro compatibility but without openMP.

 All our packaging code is standard setuptools, with minimal tweaks (we use ``pkg-config``), so you should be able to compile locally using our source distribution, if for example you want to link another BLAS implementation, or use SuiteSparse CUDA kernels.
 The pre-built wheels should be OK for most users.
-We use ABI3 reduced Python3 API and the newer Numpy2 ABI, so the wheels run on any Python greater or equal than 3.6 and both on Numpy 1 and 2.